Finnoy Travel - Travel Stories and Reviews

 Springs of Argyroupoli

 Argyroupoli is a village in the municipality of Lappa.
 Besides the rich architecture and history, Argyroupoli is also a nature destination.
 Abundant springs feed fountains and nourish mighty plain trees.
-The air feels fresh and the sound of flowing water creates a perfect environment to unwind.
+The air feels fresh, and the sound of flowing water creates a perfect environment to unwind.
 Argyroupoli is a perfect place to enjoy a delicious Greek lunch in the middle of the spring.

 Balos Viewpoint

 Balos Beach on the far northwest corner of Crete is one of the most picturesque locales in the entire Mediterranean.
-Unfortunately, there is no paved road so it is important to confirm with your car hire company that it allows driving there.
+Unfortunately, there is no paved road, so it is important to confirm with your car hire company that it allows driving there.
 For example, we were not allowed to drive to the destination.

 Balos Beach can be reached by driving on the highway from Chania to Kissamos Port and letting Google Maps guide you to the destination.
 The last kilometres of the road is unpaved.
 There are not many cars so parking is free.